Benjas333/RussianRoulettePy/README.md

 |hardrt | Hard mode realtime; i.e., directories are targeted each round before pulling the trigger.
 |apps | Would remove application directories from 'Program Files' and 'Program Files (x86)' instead of 'folders' arg.
 |executables | Would remove .exe files from the computer, variation of 'apps' mode.

 - Maybe add global score using env variables.
 - Maybe add basePath as an arg, instead of being a const.
 That would be interesting.
 - GUI Program (just to visualize the files you're gonna lose before losing them LMAO).
 - Some day I'll make this shit a videogame (probably wouldn't use Python).
-- Rn it works with a while loop and inputs.
-But, for the GUI and the videogame it probably has to be an iterable object, so I had to add that.

 ## Contributing
 Idk.
 If you want so.